-Acting on a tip, St. Charles County Drug Task Force members went to a mobile home July 10 on Thoroughbred Drive in O’Fallon and saw two men leave the house and get in a pickup truck.
+Acting on a tip, members went to a mobile home July 10 on Thoroughbred Drive in O’Fallon and saw two men leave the house and get in a pickup truck.
 As detectives drove past the house, they smelled a strong chemical odor from cooking meth, according to a task force report.

 Detectives arranged to have the truck stopped by St. Charles County deputies while detectives checked out the house.
 Inside the home, they found Hopkins and a fully functioning meth lab in the kitchen, two grams of meth and meth ingredients.
 They also found a trashcan in front of the home with remains from used meth ingredients and equipment, which was the strong odor source.

 Hopkins told detectives she went with Collins to a Walgreens in Chesterfield to buy pseudoephedrine and cold packs for meth ingredients.